till-h/ICAHHorizons_Y2PhysComp/session 3/Session 3 Workbook - Physical Computing.md

 As we told you during the Introductory Session, you will be expected to write up this work in a successes and failures document.

-So throughout this session, you should think about what you want to include in there --
+So throughout this session, you should think about what you want to include in there &emdash;

 * You only have tonight to take pictures of the robot
 * Exchange contact details with your team mates in case you need to check back over anything after the class